temporalio/documentation/docs/content/what-is-a-workflow-id-reuse-policy.md

 **Allow Duplicate**

-This means that the Workflow Execution is allowed to spawn regardless of the Closed status of a previous Workflow Execution with the same Workflow Id.
+This policy means that the Workflow Execution is allowed to spawn regardless of the Closed status of a previous Workflow Execution with the same Workflow Id.

 _This is the default policy, if one is not specified._